Sruti2104/Netflix-EDA-Project/README.md

 PROJECT OVERVIEW:
-This project performs an interactive Exploratory Data Analysis (EDA) on the Netflix Movies and TV Shows dataset.
+This project performs an interactive Exploratory Data Analysis (EDA) and applies a Machine Learning algorithm on the Netflix Movies and TV Shows dataset.
 Users can explore the dataset dynamically by:
 1. Viewing total Movies and TV Shows
 2. Listing titles released in a specific year
 3. Counting content by country
 4. Searching for a Movie or TV Show by title
+In addition to data exploration, the project now includes a Logistic Regression model that predicts whether a given title is a Movie or a TV Show based on its features.
-The project demonstrates data analysis, manipulation, and interactive exploration using Python and Pandas.
+This demonstrates both data analysis and machine learning implementation using Python.

 TOOLS & TECHNOLOGIES:
 1. Python
 2. Pandas
+3. Scikit-learn (for Logistic Regression)

 DATASET:
 File: netflix_titles.csv